varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 I was absolutely not ready to this question.
 No wonder, being at stage and giving a presentation already brings a lot of stress.
 When it comes to a question session, it is even harder.
 And the last thing a speaker wants is to get such question.

-It happened first time in my life, so my response was not correct.
+This happened to me at the first time, so my response was not correct.
 In this post I will describe why conference attendants should not ask this question to female speakers.
 If you were willing to do so, please read.
 Maybe you will change your mind.
 I will also try to propose a proper respond to future speakers and conference hosts.
 However, this is an open question, I believe many can propose much better options.
 Go ahead in comments :-)

 ## Do not ask women in tech about women in tech